-So how does one become an elite sales performer?
+So, how does one become an elite sales performer?

-For instance, experts differ in their opinions on which single quality best equips you for success, citing various traits such asgrit and conscientiousness as the most important.
-Meanwhile, you’ll find hundreds of self-help advice in the form of books, podcasts, articles and videos that promise to transform you into the ultimate sales professional.
+For instance, experts differ in their opinions on which single quality best equips you for success, citing various traits such as grit and conscientiousness as the most important.
+Meanwhile, you’ll find self-help advice in the form of books, podcasts, articles and videos that promise to transform you into the ultimate sales professional.

 Still, there are notable attempts at bringing some process, science and even analytics into the fray.
 InsightSquare parsed executive opinions on Quora, while Objective Management Group conducted rigorous research involving 1 million salespeople to isolate characteristics of top performers.